 Model Domain Boundaries

 Each model domain boundary serves as the domain for all the input spatial datasets, with each GIS dataset (with two exceptions, discussed below) clipped to this boundary.
 The model domains are shown in Figure 6.
 Each of the six model domains in the northern LOW requires a basin boundary, which were defined to be the sub-watersheds by the Coordinating Agencies.
 The sub-watershed boundary dataset used was obtained from FDEP in January of 2015 and is named “LOW_Subwatersheds”.
 Note that this same dataset was also provided to SWET by the SFWMD in November 2016 along with the latest land use spatial dataset.
-Figure 6 also shows the three model domains around eastern, southern, and western boundaries of the lake.
+Figure 6 also shows the three model domains around eastern, southern, and western boundaries of the lake known as the southern sub-watersheds in the Lake Okeechobee BMAP.
 These domains were not modeled for this task, instead they were modeled as part of Deliverables #2-#4.

 The LOW includes four major tributary systems: Kissimmee River, Lake Istokpoga–Indian Prairie/Harney Pond, Fisheating Creek, and Taylor Creek/Nubbin Slough.
 These tributary systems and drainage networks are generally bound by the drainage divides of the major water bodies.
-The dataset represents the external boundaries of the LOW, the nine sub-watersheds which comprise the LOW, and the 69 basins which comprise the sub-watersheds as per the 2014 LOWPP Update and the Northern Everglades and Estuaries Protection Program (NEEPP).
+The dataset represents the external boundaries of the LOW, the nine sub-watersheds, which comprise the LOW, and the 69 basins, which comprise the sub-watersheds as per the 2014 LOWPP Update and the Northern Everglades and Estuaries Protection Program (NEEPP).
 The three sub-watersheds located on the eastern, southern, and western boundaries of Lake Okeechobee were simulated in a separate task in this current modeling effort.
 The basis for the boundaries was the technical work associated with the “Draft – Technical Support Document: Lake Okeechobee Watershed Performance Measure Methodologies” document dated February 2013 developed for revisions to the 40E-61 Works of the District Program, with minor modifications.

 As mentioned above, the model domain boundaries are used to clip the input datasets such as land use or soils.
 Note that two datasets may contain data that lie outside of the boundary, which are the hydrologic network and the location of rain gages.
 These are discussed below.
 Additionally, during the modeling process the WAM interface uses the model boundary as a mask while creating grids (rasters) from the various input datasets.